seanabu/dsp/05-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

 > lambda is a way to create a one-off function inline.
 Instead of naming and acutally creating a function to use, you can just run a function within a line of code.
-You can pair it with other functions like map() or filter() to use the results of the function.
 ---